 Four probes operate simultaneously and independently, with each probe having its own feedback and scanning capabilities.
 Measure sophisticated properties only possible with the availability of multiple probes such as electrical, thermal and optical properties of devices.
 The MultiView 4000 is a novel platform containing multiple probes/AFMs for advanced experiments such as: nanoscale transport, optical pump-probe, and read-write experiments.

-The MV 4000 continues the tradition of the MV series of providing total optical flexibility and customization possibilities so that now AFM Raman and tip enhanced Raman spectroscopy (TERS) can be integrated with the multiprobe capability.
-Finally, free optical access from above allows easy visualization of all probes and facilitates nanomanipulation.
+The MV 4000 continues the tradition of the MV series, providing total optical flexibility and customization possibilities.
+Now, AFM Raman and Tip Enhanced Raman Spectroscopy (TERS) can be integrated with the multiprobe capability.
+In addition, free optical access from above allows easy visualization of all probes and facilitates nanomanipulation.

 Probing multiple dimensions of your sample - Read more

 Advanced SPM measurements with best topography - Read more

 The simultaneous and independent SPM probe operation of up to 4 probes enables full characterization of all dimensions of samples and devices.
 All forms of SPM are enabled for each individual probe accompanied by total optical integration resulting in access to all modes including AFM, KPM, EFM, ANSOM, NSOM, STM, AFM-Raman, and TERS.
 Because these probes are designed for multiple probe operation, they can be brought to a nanometric separation distance thus ensuring that the same area is scanned with all the probes.